matthewschallenkamp/Red-Team-Code/open_kattis/Suffix_Array_Reconstruction/suffix.md

+# Suffix Array Reconstruction
 open.kattis.com/problems/suffixarrayreconstruction

+Tags: Strings

+## Problem Summary

-The problem is to reconstruct a string given its suffixes.
+Reconstruct a string given its suffixes.
 The suffixes can have at most 1 '*' representing an arbitrary long (possible zero length) sequence of characters.

+## Solution

 Start with a string representing the answer with blank characters.